 It was founded at the same time as the Charles Mérieux Center for Infectious Disease, marking a key step in the fight against viral hepatitis – a major public health concern affecting thousands of patients in Amazonia.

 Located within the FUNDHACRE de Rio Branco Hospital, the Rodolphe Mérieux Laboratory focuses on:

 - Providing patients quality diagnostics for improved patient care;

 - Contributing to teaching students of clinical biology and infectious diseases;

-- Heading up research projects on local public health challenges, particularly viral hepatitis.
+- Heading up research projects on local public health challenges, particularly viral hepatitis and COVID-19.

 The lab performs routine tests as well as specialized tests for viral hepatitis – which has a significant impact on this region – and is active in the fields of tuberculosis and bacteriology.

 The implementation of routine tests, specialized tests for viral hepatitis, a scourge in the region, as well as surveillance projects for circulating and emerging viruses, make it possible to improve patient monitoring and meet public health needs.